 Even though the pixel count could be comparable to that of the 5D Mark II, the sensor of the Mark III is completely different.
 The pixel architecture is being altered, and an increase in photoelectric conversion rate is anticipated as a result (light is more efficiently converted to readable charge).

-In addition, Canon has implemented their gapless microlens array, which means that a greater proportion of the light that strikes the sensor is focused downward into the photodiodes.
+In addition, Canon has implemented its gapless microlens array, which means that a greater proportion of the light that strikes the sensor is focused downward into the photodiodes.
 At long last, a recently developed on-chip noise reduction system has been created in order to enhance the quality of the information that is extracted from the chip.

 Canon does not make any explicit claims on how big of an improvement these adjustments create to the raw output; nevertheless, once the photographs have been processed by the DIGIC 5+, Canon will state that there is a 2-stop improvement in the quality of the JPEG images.